Before the Circumcision of Your BabyMarwan Nasr2019-01-03T14:45:04+00:00

 All the following preparatory steps are taken to ensure your son is as comfortable as possible during the procedure.
-You will see that four different actions will be taken to provide the optimal experience for your child.
+You will see that four different actions will be taken to support the comfort of your child.

 Baby Tylenol Before You Come to the Circumcision Clinic

 We will have you give your infant son 1 ml of Tempra or Tylenol (also called acetaminophen) just before you leave home.
 Please do not give any other medication besides Tylenol or Tempra (i.e. No Ibuprofen, Advil etc.) because it may effect bleeding time.

 Topical Anesthetic Cream to Numb the Penis

 In our office, your child will have topical anesthetic applied to his penis.
 This is an anesthetic cream that numbs the skin.
 This surface painkiller is the second step we take to minimize discomfort during circumcision.

 Next, once the skin is numb, your son will be given an injection called a dorsal penile ring block into the soft tissue alongside the penis.
 Dr. Pollock has developed a combination block of both short and long acting anesthetic.
 This provides comfort and coverage for both the procedure and for hours after.
 Since the topical anesthetic has already numbed the skin, the injection is hardly felt.

 Comfort and Distraction During Circumcision